What Our Shoes Do For You

 Invisible weights and movement patterns

-When you walk, the pressure and weight your feet carry double.
-So if you weigh 60kg/132lb, your feet are exposed to the pressure from 120kg/265lb!
-When you run, the pressure weight on your feet is multiplied by 3 to 5!
+When you walk, the pressure and weight your feet carry doubles.
+So if you weigh 60kg (132lb), your feet are exposed to the pressure of 120kg (265lb)!
+When you run, the pressure on your feet is multiplied by 3 to 5 times your body weight.

-The right shoes can help support your feet, and we offer several options for people with low and high arches and those with overpronation or supination problems.
+The right shoes can help support your feet.
+We offer several options for people with low and high arches, as well as those with misalignments like overpronation or supination.

-When the feet are angled (rolling inwards) too much, it is called overpronation.
-This is bad for your body, and we want to prevent and minimize this as much as possible.
-Approximately 60% of the population struggles with overpronation.
+When the feet roll inward too much, it is called overpronation.
+This can strain the body, and managing and reducing it as much as possible is important.
+Approximately 60% of the population experiences pronation or overpronation.

-It is called supination when the foot does not roll inward enough or even rolls outward instead.
-Approximately 10% of the population struggles with supination.
+Supination occurs when the foot doesn’t roll inward enough or rolls outward instead.
+Around 10% of the population experiences supination or over-supination.

-Overpronation and supination prevent the body from evenly distributing the force from the impact when the foot hits the ground.
-This means an increased risk of foot, knee, hip, and back injuries.
+Both overpronation and supination prevent the body from distributing impact forces evenly when the foot strikes the ground.
+This increases the risk of injuries to the feet, knees, hips, and back.

-A neutral step means the foot is not pronated or supinated while landing on the surface.
-The heel tendon is straight, and pressure is even through the entire sole of the foot.
-The neutral running step starts with placing the weight on the outside of the heel, rolling on over the midfoot, and pushing away over the big toe.
+A neutral step occurs when the foot is neither pronated nor supinated as it lands.
+The heel tendon remains straighter, and the pressure is evenly distributed through the sole.
+The neutral running step begins with the weight on the outside of the heel, rolls through the midfoot, and pushes off from the big toe.